Thomas Walsingham (c. 1526 – 1584)

 Thomas Walsingham (c.
 1526 – 15 January 1584) was an English politician.

-He was the only surviving son of Sir Edmund Walsingham of Scadbury, Lieutenant of the Tower and was trained in the law at Lincoln's Inn in 1542.
-He succeeded his father in 1550 and was knighted in 1573.
+He was the only surviving son of Sir Edmund Walsingham of Scadbury, Lieutenant of the Tower and entered at Lincoln's Inn in 1542.
+He succeeded his father in 1550.

 He was described as a "country gentleman", and was a significant landowner.
 As well as his main estates near Chislehurst, he had property in Cambridgeshire, Essex, Surrey and London.
 He was a Justice of the Peace for Kent from around 1559 and was appointed High Sheriff of Kent for 1563–64.
-He was a Member of Parliament (MP) for Maidstone in 1571.
+He was a Member of Parliament (MP) for Maidstone in 1571, probably through the influence of his cousin Francis Walsingham.
+He was knighted at Rye in 1573, when the queen was on progress through Kent.